 The "End of the Age" or the "end times" refers to an unspecified time when it will be difficult to be a Christian.
 When you read the word "beast" in Revelation, true scholars find themselves looking to the Book of Daniel for insights.
 There, we learn of four beasts or political systems.
 Revelation 13 refers to Daniel 7:7, which says:

 After this I saw in the night visions, and behold a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, and stamped the residue with the feet of it: and it was diverse from all the beasts that were before it; and it had ten horns.
 (Daniel 7:7)

 Bible Scholars, both past and present consider these beasts to be political systems.
 What confuses many people is the Book of Revelation's use of the pronoun "he."
 They seem to forget that even political systems can be referred to by the pronouns "he" and "she."

 We have noticed that many politicians are advocates of "World Government" and propose to fold up all national governments into one world government.
-People like Henry Kissinger, George Soros, Hillary Clinton, the Bush Family, Jimmy Carter, John Kerry, and other politicians around the world have been working to that end for a long time.
-They want to duplicate the World Government they think King Solomon had in his time.
+People like the Rockefeller Family, Henry Kissinger, George Soros, Klaus Schwab, Hillary Clinton, the Bush Family, Jimmy Carter, John Kerry, and other politicians around the world have been working to that end for a long time.
+They want to duplicate the World Government they think King Solomon had in his time (based upon Masonic teachings).
 Unfortunately for them, the only world government we will ever see is the one Yahushua the Messiah (Jesus Christ) will rule over when He returns.
 They are already finding their efforts futile.
 It takes wisdom to rule over the nations.
-The world government advocates lack that wisdom!
+The world government advocates we listed above clearly lack that wisdom!